History of Robert De Niro in Timeline

 2004: Renewal of Vows with Grace Hightower

-In 2004, Robert De Niro and Grace Hightower renewed their vows after initially splitting up.
+In 2004, Robert De Niro and Grace Hightower renewed their vows.

-In 2004, Robert De Niro played a doctor in the fantasy drama "Godsend", voiced a character in "Shark Tale", co-produced "Stage Beauty", reprised his role of Jack Byrnes in "Meet the Fockers", and had his last release of 2004 with "The Bridge of San Luis Rey".
+In 2004, Robert De Niro played a doctor in the fantasy drama 'Godsend'.
+He also voiced a character in DreamWorks' animation of 'Shark Tale'.
+Additionally, De Niro reprised his role of Jack Byrnes in 'Meet the Fockers', the sequel to 'Meet the Parents', and appeared in 'The Bridge of San Luis Rey'.

-In 2004, the book I Heard You Paint Houses by Charles Brandt was published.
-This book served as the basis for the film The Irishman, in which Robert De Niro starred in 2019.
+In 2004, the book I Heard You Paint Houses by Charles Brandt was published, which would serve as the basis for the 2019 film The Irishman starring Robert De Niro.

 I Heard You Paint Houses